wg-wyatt/Forestry-Mapping-Backpack/README.md

 - Assembly of the rotating LiDAR mechanism
 - Integration of sensors, motor controller, and electronics
 - Verification of mechanical and electrical interfaces

-### System Validation

-Following fabrication, the system would undergo a series of validation tests to evaluate performance under realistic operating conditions.

 #### Mechanical Validation